livingdocsIO/documentation/reference-docs/project-config/editor_settings.md

 - `kanbanBoard`
 - `taskBoard` (predefined `kanbanBoard` for a task)

-Kanban Boards are very similar to dashboards, except they do have multiple result columns.
-Each result column will show a list of documents the same as a single dashboard does.
+Kanban Boards are very similar to dashboards, except for having multiple result columns.
+Each result column shows a list of documents just as a single column dashboard does.
 The documents cannot be manually sorted or moved between columns, instead each column typically has its own filter settings.

 For example a task board will show all tasks in the `requested` state in one column and tasks with the state `inProgress` and `done` in the other columns.
 In order to move a card into another column you simply have to open the document and move the task into another state.